SpyrosMoux/opensearch-analysis-greeklish/README.md

-Greeklish Token Filter for ElasticSearch
+Greeklish Token Filter for OpenSearch
 ========================================

 The Greeklish plugin generates tokens with latin characters from greek tokens.